p2p-org/OrcaSwapSwift/README.md

         "destinationAddress": null,
         "poolsPair": [
             {
-                name: <String, Name of pool, for example: SOCN/SOL[stable][aquafarm], see Resources/pools/orca-pools-mainnet.json>,
-                reversed: <Bool, For example: if pool name equals to SOCN/SOL, and the swap is SOL to SOCN, then reversed == true>
+                "name": <String, Name of pool, for example: SOCN/SOL[stable][aquafarm], see Resources/pools/orca-pools-mainnet.json>, "reversed": <Bool, For example: if pool name equals to SOCN/SOL, and the swap is SOL to SOCN, then reversed == true>
             }
         ],
         "inputAmount": <Double, Input amount>,